norc-heal/heal-data-pkg-guide/docs/submit/index.md

 Creating a shareable data package largely consists of starting with your local data package and filtering in study files you've indicated you want to share and filtering out study files you've indicated you do not want to share.

 * The Resource Tracker and Experiment Tracker should be included by default in any shareable data package created.
-* Results Tracker(s) and data dictionary(ies) will only be inlcuded in a shareable data package if they are listed in the Resource Tracker as shareable
+* Results Tracker(s) and Data Dictionary(ies) will only be included in a shareable data package if they are listed in the Resource Tracker as shareable

 Once the shareable data package has been reviewed and approved by the study PI or other appropriate study staff, the shareable data package should be zipped up into a zip archive.
 The full shareable data package submitted to a public repository will include:
 * Zipped data package